IolandaManzali/watson-nodes/README.md

 The first part of the flow will take text input from a web invocation and return the spoken text `.wav` file:

-	A. Create a new flow, let's call it `TTS Web`
+1. Create a new flow, let's call it `TTS Web`
-	B. Add an `HTTP input` node to collect the incoming speech request.
+2. Add an `HTTP input` node to collect the incoming speech request.
 Set the `URL` property of this node to `/tts/sayit` This URL will be exposed below our BlueMix main URL.
 When invoked with query parameters such as `?text_to_say=Hello`, they will be added as properties on the `msg` object.
-	C. Add a `Switch` node to extract the query parameter and set it as the payload.
+3. Add a `Switch` node to extract the query parameter and set it as the payload.
 The TTS node uses the text in the `msg.payload` as input.
-	D. Now add a `Watson TTS` node.
+4. Now add a `Watson TTS` node.
 This node will generate the binary `wav` stream content to the `msg.speech` property.
-	E. Add another `Switch` node to extract the `msg.speech` and place it in `msg.payload`.
+5. Add another `Switch` node to extract the `msg.speech` and place it in `msg.payload`.
-	F. Finally, add a `HTTP response` node.
+6. Finally, add a `HTTP response` node.
 This node will simply return what's in the payload to the HTTP response.

-Try the flow: Open a new tab or window in your browser, and direct it to `/tts/sayit?text_to_say=Hello` This should prompt you to save a file.
+Now try the flow: Open a new tab or window in your browser, and direct it to `/tts/sayit?text_to_say=Hello` This should prompt you to save a file.
 Store it with the `.wav` extension on your local file system.
 Then locate that file from windows explorer and open it with Windows Media Player.